Mr-habe3b/dayflowtracker/README.md

 ## 2. Features

-*   **Hourly Activity Logging**: Track activities for each hour of the day.
+*   **Hourly Activity Logging**: Track activities for each hour of the day (0-23).
 *   **Date Navigation**: View and log activities for any selected date.
 Data is saved per day.
 *   **Customizable Categories**: Define personalized activity categories with unique names and icons (from `lucide-react`), displayed as scrollable tags.
+Categories can be added and deleted.
-*   **Activity Prioritization**: Assign 'High', 'Medium', or 'Low' priority to tasks.
+*   **Activity Prioritization**: Assign 'High', 'Medium', or 'Low' priority to tasks, each visually distinct.
-*   **15-Minute Interval Notes**: Log detailed notes for each 15-minute segment within an hour.
+*   **15-Minute Interval Notes**: Log detailed notes for each 15-minute segment within an hour (:00, :15, :30, :45).
+(See section 2.1 for details)
 *   **Optional 15-Minute Reminders**: Enable toast notifications to remind you to log activities or notes every 15 minutes, with a convenience buffer for the initial reminder.
+(See section 2.1 for details)
-*   **AI-Powered Activity Suggestions**: Receive real-time activity description suggestions as you type, powered by Gemini.
+*   **AI-Powered Activity Suggestions**: Receive real-time activity description suggestions as you type in the activity log, powered by Gemini.
-*   **Aggregated Daily Stats**: Visualize time spent on each category with a bar chart and a supplementary row of scrollable category tags.
+*   **Aggregated Daily Stats**: Visualize time spent on each category with a bar chart and a supplementary row of scrollable category tags showing hours allocated.
 *   **AI Daily Summary Report**: Get an AI-generated summary of the day's activities, highlighting key tasks based on priority and description.
+This summary is **editable** by the user directly in the text area.
 *   **Downloadable CSV Reports**:
     *   Download a comprehensive daily report in CSV format for the selected day.
     *   Includes:
-        *   Detailed hourly activity log.
+        *   Detailed hourly activity log (Hour, Activity, Category, Priority).
-        *   Time allocation summary (data for creating graphs in Excel/Sheets).
+        *   Time allocation summary (Category, Hours - data for creating graphs in Excel/Sheets).
         *   AI-generated "Professional Growth Report".
         *   AI-generated "Improvement Suggestions".
+*   **Dynamic UI**:
-*   **Dynamic UI**: Live clock displaying current day, date, and time.
+    *   Live clock displaying current day, date, and time, updating every minute.
+    *   **Theme Customization**: Toggle between Light, Dark, and System themes.
+User preference is saved locally.
 *   **Responsive Design**: User-friendly interface on desktop and mobile devices.
-*   **Local Data Persistence**: All activity logs and category settings are saved in the browser's localStorage, organized by date for activities.
+*   **Local Data Persistence**: All activity logs (including 15-minute notes) and category settings are saved in the browser's localStorage, organized by date for activities.

 ### 2.1.
 Using 15-Minute Notes and Reminders